 Hike the Marble Mine Trail in James H Floyd State Park

-Named after James H. “Sloppy” Floyd, who served in Georgia’s House of Representatives from 1953 to 1974, this 561-acre state park is located just 3 miles from Downtown Summerville.
+Named a Georgia’s House Representative who served from 1953 to 1974, the 561-acre James H Floyd State Park is located just 3 miles from Downtown Summerville.

 Surrounded by the Chatthoochee National Forest, the park offers excellent fishing on 2 small lakes, 4 picnic shelters, 4 cottages, 24 tent & RV campsites, 4 backcountry campsites, and a pioneer campground.